 “Whenever I was stressed or unsure about something, I turned to my cards,” she says.
 “They had an eerie way of telling me exactly what I needed to hear, and continue to do so.
 It wasn't so much about predicting my future as [much as] a way to learn more about myself and understand different parts of my life.

 “I then started reading for my roommates and close friends and, last year, eventually started reading for strangers,” says Carter.
 “That was the real test for me.
 It is one thing to read for your friends, but completely another to read for people you don't know.
 It is emotionally exhausting.
 After doing readings for only a couple hours, I felt as if I had been straining my [extraversion] to its limits.
 It takes the ability to read people, and then connect what you have learned from the brief introduction and connect it with what the cards are telling you.”

 Local practitioners agree that tarot and astrology take time to understand.
 They require a little bit of spirituality, plenty of trust, a hint of mysticism and a healthy dose of skepticism.
 And, regardless of one’s belief in their effectiveness, their popularity isn’t hard to understand.
 Though some have argued that the current sociopolitical climate is a contributing factor, the underlying truth is that we all want to believe.

 (Indie South, 1377 Prince Ave.)
 Desiree Sharpe leads a workshop for people interested in learning how to read tarot cards.
 See Story on p.
 10.

 (Five Points) Bookseller and seer Kristen Carter offers tarot readings.

 Tracy L. Adkins will read and sign her book Ghosts of Athens: History and Haunting of Athens, Georgia.
-Have your tarot cards read and participate in a costume contest.
+Costumes are welcome.